Did you know Yeshua’s first act of public ministry included a Torah reading?

 To learn more about why you should read the Torah, Begin Here.

 Jews throughout history have sought God through the reading of the Torah, which was given by Moses.
 Contemporary Jews still include a Torah reading in their prayer service as a way to honor God.
 Because the Torah is a sacred text, it is kept in the Ark.
-At the time of the reading, the master reader removes it from the Ark, then reads it at the bimah, a table at the center of the Temple or synagogue.
+At the time of the reading, the master reader removes it from the Ark, and then reads it at the bimah, a table at the center of the Temple or synagogue.

 The master reader will then read that week’s Torah reading in a special, reverent tune known as a trop.
 Before and after the reading, a group of men are called to the bimah, where they recite a short blessing to bless the Torah reading.